Worick046/Computers-Sound-and-Music-Portfolio/notebook.md

 ## 10/22/2024
 Made a new project called DFT to understand how to perform the Discrete Fourier Transform using Python libraries.

+## 10/26/2024
+Using the skills I learned from the DFT project I made a new project called Instrument Emulator in which I further explored how to utilize the FFT by increaseing frequency resolution, and utilizing resuting amplitudes.
+I will be testing on instrument sounds that are under a creative commons license next.

+## 11/16/2024
+I have renamed the Instrument Emulator project to Sound Reconstructor as I realized the scope of the project I was trying to do was too large to feasibly complete within a reasonable amount of time.
+I finished the Sound Reconstructor project in which I learned more about the limits of DFT in which the resulting data is much more dependent on the original sound than I had realized.
+I successfully recreated the sound of a cello with pretty good accuracy.